prevwong/craft.js/packages/docs/docs/concepts/nodes.md

 ## Node
-Craft.js maintains an internal state comprised of objects called Nodes, which represents and manages user components that are rendered in the editor.
-These Nodes contains information about their corresponding components, such as it's type, current props, DOM element, parent Node and so on.
-Hence, every user component is rendered and managed by their corresponding Node.
+Craft.js maintains an internal state comprised of objects called Nodes, which represents and manages Use Elements that are rendered in the editor.
+These Nodes contains information about their corresponding elements, such as it's type, current props, DOM element, parent Node and so on.
+Hence, every User Element is rendered and managed by their corresponding Node.

 ## Canvas
 A Canvas is a special type of Node that is able to store child Nodes.
-The child Node's components will be made draggable.
+The child Node's User Element will be made draggable.

-Essentially, if a user component is managed by a Canvas node, that would effectively turn that component into a droppable region where users can drag and drop components into and out.
+Essentially, if a User Element is managed by a Canvas node, that would effectively turn that component into a droppable region where users can drag and drop components into and out.

 In a nutshell: